GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It turns out that style matters in programming for the same reason that it matters in writing.
-It makes for better reading.
+> ### Programming, it turns out, is hard.
+The fundamental rules are typically simple and clear.
+But programs built on top of these rules tend to become complex enough to introduce their own rules and complexity.
+You’re building your own maze, in a way, and you might just get lost in it.
 >
-> ~ *Douglas Crockford*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts